On continuity of Chatterjee's rank correlation and related dependence measures: Appendix

-For the proof of Theorem \ref{theconell}, we make use of the following variant of \citet[Theorem 2]{Sweeting-1986} on continuous convergence of densities. \begin{lemma} Let \((G_n)_{n\in \N}\) be a sequence of absolutely continuous (w.r.t. the Lebesgue measure) distributions on \((0,\infty)\) and let \((g_n)_{n\in \N}\) be a corresponding sequence of densities.
-Then the following two statements are equivalent: \begin{enumerate}[(i)] \item \((g_n)_{n\in \N}\) is asymptotically uniformly equicontinuous and bounded, and \(G_n\xrightarrow[]{d}G\,,\) \item \(g_n\to g\) pointwise, uniformly in \(\R\,,\) where \(g\) is the uniformly continuous density of \(G\,.\) \end{enumerate} \end{lemma}
+For the proof of Theorem \ref{theconell}, we make use of the following result on continuous convergence of densities; see \citet[Theorem 2]{Sweeting-1986}.

+\begin{lemma} Let \((G_n)_{n\in \N}\) be a sequence of absolutely continuous (w.r.t. the Lebesgue measure) distributions on \((0,\infty)\) and let \((g_n)_{n\in \N}\) be a corresponding sequence of densities.
+Then the following two statements are equivalent: \begin{enumerate}[(i)] \item \((g_n)_{n\in \N}\) is asymptotically uniformly equicontinuous and bounded, and \(G_n\xrightarrow[]{d}G,\) \item \(g_n\to g\) uniformly in \(\R,\) where \(g\) is the uniformly continuous density of \(G.\) \end{enumerate} \end{lemma}